 The Village of Bristol has a unique, natural atmosphere setting it apart from other Wisconsin communities.
 Experience our beautiful lakes, rolling farmlands and welcoming communities, which have retained the charm of an earlier era.
 An ideal location for you and your family, you’ll enjoy a small town feel with urban conveniences in nearby Kenosha, Milwaukee and Chicago.
 Bristol also boasts its own commercial district on the west side of I-94 as well as a centrally located 70-acre business park that creates the synergy.

-Savor the fruits of our local farmers’ labor at our Farmers Market, May through October on Wednesdays from 2 to 6 p.m. in Village Park.
-And don’t miss our monthly Antique Car Shows on select Monday nights during the summer.
-Get back to nature at the 189-acre Bristol Woods Park, featuring over four miles of scenic hiking trails and free programs at the Pringle Nature Center.
+Savor the fruits of our local farmers’ labor at our Farmers Market, Memorial Day through Labor Day, on Fridays from 2 to 6 p.m. in Village Park.
+Don’t miss our monthly Antique Car Shows on select Monday nights during the summer.
+Get back to nature at the 189-acre Bristol Woods Park, featuring over four miles of scenic hiking trails and free programs at Pringle Nature Center.
 Be sure to visit the area’s unique antique shops as well!

 Be transported to another time and place at the Bristol Renaissance Faire.
-This enchanting festival offers you a unique chance to step back 400 years in time and walk straight into the streets of a 29-acre 16th Century Elizabethan village.
+Celebrating its 30th Anniversary this year, this enchanting festival offers you a unique chance to step back 500 years in time and walk straight into the streets of a 29-acre 16th Century Elizabethan village.

 The Village of Bristol ... the ideal place to live and visit ... naturally!